hubplanner/API/Sections/project.md

 The server will retyrn the full project object once created including the newly created project ID `_id`

 A successful create will return a `201` Ok response status from the server.

-Note: Budget rate is not supported to change / create through the API.
-Planned support in V2, Spring 2016

 ## Update a Project
 Update an existing project.